 However, to receive credit for CEs, ICF CCEUs, credit toward Health & Wellness Coaching Certification or MentorCoach Certification, or to receive a Certificate of Completion, you must be present for 11 of the 14 class hours.
 (How do you receive attendance credit for half of a class?
 By being present only at the beginning or end of a class.)

 Listening to the class by recording CAN count toward 14 hours of ICF CEs in Resource Development.
-To pursue this option, contact Pat (Dr. Walker) after you enroll.
+To pursue this option, contact the trainer after you enroll.

 9. Refund Policy